 Insert a new subclause at the end of 11.24.2:(#3088)

-BSS Color Collision event
+BSS color collision event

 The BSS color collision event report enables a non-AP HE STA to inform its associated AP whether a BSS color collision has occurred.
 The report carries information about the BSS color used by OBSSs that the reporting STA is able to detect.